 Data management is vital because it gives a better perspective on operational accuracy and efficiency.
 Furthermore, it paves the way for creating new opportunities for customers.
 Exceeding expectations matters because it leads to improved cross-selling opportunities and diverse monetization streams.
-In addition, settling on a well-defined digital banking strategy will enable banks to include advanced analytics tools into their IT, allowing them to gain insights in real-time and make better decisions.
+In addition, settling on a well-defined digital banking strategy will enable banks to include advanced analytics tools in their IT, allowing them to gain insights in real-time and make better decisions.

 Revamping operational models

-According to the Boston Consulting Group, credit unions and banks that choose to go digital may attain an increase in revenue of up to 20%, as well as a decrease in expenses of up to 30%.
+According to the Boston Consulting Group, credit unions and banks that choose to go Digital Banking may attain an increase in revenue of up to 20%, as well as a decrease in expenses of up to 30%.
 The challenges are numerous, and yet, the best time to get a headstart is now when the market is hot and digital-only banks are fighting for monopoly.

 Truth be told, digital transformation in banking has had a rough start.
 Implementation is slow because digital initiatives are difficult to scale.
 Regardless, it is an opportunity that shouldn’t be missed.
 Change is painful and digitalization is complex in every way, but the bottom line may prove incredibly satisfactory if the initiatives are carefully thought over and strategically deployed.